miner2046/Bonkcoin-core/doc/benchmarking.md

 Benchmarking
 ============

-Bonkcoin Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
+Friccoin Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

 After compiling friccoin-core, the benchmarks can be run with: